nicoscience/nicoscience/README.md

 ## 🔭 I'm currently working on

-- Creating kick-ass landing pages
+- TCCing and not dying in the attempt

 ## 🌱 I'm currently learning

-- HTML, CSS & JavaScript
+- APIs and Dashboarding

 <div>
   <a href="https://github.com/nicoscience">